 Try this: When you ask a question: Immediately after you’ve asked the question, SHUT UP!

-Because of that, you might get an answer that’s totally unexpected.
-Because of that, you could well understand the World better – and not just as seen from your own perspective, but enlightened by the clarity of others.
+Because of keeping quiet, you might get an answer that’s totally unexpected.
+Because of that, you could well understand their world better – and not just as seen from your own perspective, but enlightened by the clarity of others.
 To listen more, thus, is to understand better.

-So try it out, monitor yourself asking questions, until finally you master the skill of shut up and listen.
+Try it out, monitor yourself asking questions, until finally you master the skill of shut up and listen more.